kbeame/class-three-quiz-jan6/README.md

 # class-three-quiz-jan6
+Katherine Beame Quiz
-Katherine Beame Quiz: This tests the user's knowledge of Kat Beame and her many likes and dislikes.
+This test contains 5 questions that test the user's knowledge of Kat Beame and her many likes and dislikes.